ibruteforce94/raspibolt/guide/bonus/bitcoin/btcpayserver.md

   $ sudo apt -y install postgresql postgresql-contrib
   ```

-* Create PostgreSQL database for NBXplorer
+* Create PostgreSQL database for NBXplorer (change the default password and write it down, you will need it later)

   ```sh
   $ sudo -u postgres psql